Approximating Full Conformal Prediction at Scale via Influence Functions: Acknowledgments

 \section{Acknowledgments}

+JA acknowledges support from the ETH AI Center.
 UB acknowledges support from DeepMind and the Leverhulme Trust via the Leverhulme Centre for the Future of Intelligence (CFI), and from the Mozilla Foundation.
 AW acknowledges support from a Turing AI Fellowship under grant EP/V025279/1, The Alan Turing Institute, and the Leverhulme Trust via CFI.
 GC acknowledges support from The Alan Turing Institute.
 The authors are grateful to Volodya Vovk, Pang Wei Koh and Manuel Gomez Rodriguez for useful comments and pointers.